pyrmont/sled/README.md

 - the creative ASCII art for that year
 - gold stars (`**`) for puzzles you've completed
-- full 256-colour support (when available)
+- ANSI 256-colour support (when available)

 To disable colours: